mikejarema/facebook-friend-rank/README.md

 * Sample web app bundled with the web service

 * Ensure all friends have a score in returned results

-* Progressive update, crude results returned quickly with more accurate results being computed against that access token for later use

 * Error handling